12326-stemalex/12326-STEM-ALEX-/README.md

 (code.ino: This is the program for the ESP32 microcontroller, which enables the entire system to function.)

 (simulation.png: representing the connection of the IoT system)

+(12326 Technical Report: Technical Report for the system )